elastic/integrations/packages/system_package/docs/README.md

 | tags | List of keywords used to tag each event. | keyword |

-An example event for `log` looks as following:
+An example event for `system_package` looks as following:

 ```json
 {